base-org/web/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I've confirmed this token doesn't use a bridge override
 - [ ] I've confirmed this token is an OptimismMintableERC20

+Please include evidence of both confirmations above for your reviewers.